gabrielsoltz/metahub/README.md

 ## Owner

 **Owner** focuses on ownership detection.
 It can determine the owner of the affected resource in various ways.
 This information can be used to automatically assign a security finding to the correct owner, escalate it, or make decisions based on this information.
 An automated way to determine the owner of a resource is critical for security teams.
-It allows them to focus on the most critical issues and escalate them to the right people in automated workflows.
-But automating workflows this way, it is only viable if you have a reliable way to define the impact of a finding, which is why MetaHub also focuses on impact.
+It allows them to focus on the most critical issues and assign them as fast as possible to the right people in automated workflows.
+You can define your owner definitions and strategy in the configuration file (See [Customizing Configuration](#customizing-configuration)).

 | **Possible Statuses** | **Value** | **Description**                             |
 | --------------------- | :-------: | ------------------------------------------- |